linode/linode_api4-python/examples/install-on-linode/README.md

 the Linode API - users arrive at a third-party application, and are asked to authorize the application to make changes to their account, which are then executed and reported to the user.
-In this example, the third-party application uses the `linodes:*` OAuth scope to deploy a StackScript to a new Linode.
+In this example, the third-party application uses the `linodes:*` OAuth scope to deploy a StackScript to a new Linode Instance.

 ### How to Use